50 Things About Betrayal Trauma | BTR.ORG

 Manufactured Emotional Tether

-As part of the abuse pattern cycle, the abuser comforts his partner after a period of excruciating emotional/psychological/sexual/physical abuse and the ensuing comforting and promises made (often including intense sexual “intimacy”) culminates in an emotional tether, trapping the victim to the abuser.
-This manufactured tether is strengthened every time the cycle re-occurs.
 While an abuser may claim he feels “close” to his partner, he is deceptively using/misrepresenting the idea of “closeness”.
 One/one cannot be “close”: or “intimate” with someone they are abusing.
 The manufactured tether creates a false/deceptive relational experience for the victim, entrapping her in the coercive tactics of the abuser.

 Generally, the manufactured tether cannot be broken without a period of separation.
+Check out our Youtube Channel for a great video about the Manufactured Relational Tether.

 Minimizing